zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 3. **Iterator Types**: `parallel` vs `reduction` semantics enable aggressive transformations (parallel iterations vectorize, reorder freely)

-Linalg IR is **semantically equivalent** to Chapter 13's SCF IR—same computation, higher abstraction.
-The educational value is learning the transformation, not measuring speedup on nano GPT.
+Optimized Linalg IR (with tiling, vectorization, fusion) is **semantically equivalent** to Chapters 11-13's naive loop lowering—same computation, but with transformations applied before conversion to SCF.
+The educational value is learning these production-grade optimization techniques, not measuring speedup on nano GPT (which is too small to show significant gains).

 ## 14.3 Declarative Rewrite Rules (DRR)